DIY Wood Slice Holiday Cocktail Coasters

 This post contains affiliate links so you can see what products I used or recommend for this project.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

 A great idea for ensuring the wood slices are cut straight and uniform thickness is to make a wood slice jig using a block of wood held in place with the miter saw clamp (as pictured above).
 Measure the distance from the end of the wood guide to your saw blade for the desired thickness (mine are 1/2-inch thick).
-Don't forget to wear eye protection.
+Don't forget to wear eye and ear protection.

 Create typography with your favorite software - I used PicMonkey.
 You can see there is a cocktail hour theme for my coasters.
 I've included a Free Printable of the graphic I used for your convenience.
 Click on the graphic below for your copy.